 Dr. Energy Saver of Hudson Valley provides air sealing and testing services in the NY area.
-As one part of the Home Energy Audit we provide to homeowners in the area, we will help you determine the best ways to seal air leaks that exist in your ducts, windows, attic, and elsewhere in the home.
+We will help you determine the best ways to seal air leaks that exist in your ducts, windows, attic, and elsewhere in the home.

 If you've ever left a window open in your home during the winter, you're well aware of how much heat is lost through the opening.
 On top of that, you're probably braced for the worst when the utility bills arrive, as the furnace has been needlessly using up extra fuel to maintain the temperature.